bodziosamolot/sourceGenerators/article.md

 be understood as creation of an executable.
 In order to build a .NET executable or assembly we must use a specific tool.
 Most often it is MSBuild.
-What it does is it runs the compiler providing it with all the inputs it requires: referenced assemblies, source files, etc. Language specific compiler produces intermediate language out of the source code and is one of the steps in the build process.
+What it does is it runs the compiler providing it with all the inputs it requires: referenced assemblies, source files, etc. Language specific compiler produces intermediate language from the source code and is one of the steps in the build process.
 Compilation is lighter than build and is just one of its components.
 This is good because we need compilation to be executed often if we want to use the Compiler API and its richness.

 ## Roslyn

 Roslyn is the name used for .NET Compiler.
 It is open source and includes versions for C# and Visual Basic.
 Roslyn exposes various types of APIs:
-- Compiler APIs - Corresponding to phases of the Compiler Pipeline.
+- Compiler APIs - Corresponding to phases of the compiler pipeline.
 We will use mostly those api for our generator.
 - Diagnostic APIs - If you see colored squiggles in your IDE that is thanks to the Diagnostic API.
 - Scripting APIs - Allow to use C# as a scripting language.
 - Workspace APIs - Allow to work with how our program is structured i.e. Solution, Project.

 ![Compiler pipeline from https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/compiler-api-model](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/media/compiler-api-model/compiler-pipeline-api.png)

-The picture above shows the Compiler Pipeline and APIs corresponding to its phases.
+The picture above shows the compiler pipeline and APIs corresponding to its phases.
 We will need some fundamental knowledge about how the compiler works in order to make use of source generators.

 ### Syntax Trees and Syntax Analysis

 At the most basic level we work with our code as static text.
 This text is processed by the a parser which produces syntax trees.
 Plural because each source file corresponds to a separate syntax tree.
-Referring to the Compiler Pipeline illustration it corresponds to the "Parser" box.
-A syntax tree is a hierarchical representation of text consisting of Syntax Nodes.
+Referring to the compiler pipeline illustration it corresponds to the *Parser* box.
+A syntax tree is a hierarchical representation of text consisting of syntax nodes.
 It is best pictured with the following tools:

 - [Syntax Tree Viewer in Rider](https://plugins.jetbrains.com/plugin/16356-syntax-visualizer-for-rider)
 - Syntax Visualizer (with Directed Syntax Graph in Ultimate editions of Visual Studio)